 Some of the most rewarding school experiences are the twice-weekly chapel services.
-Chapel is in the cafeteria at 8:20 a.m. on Tuesday and Thursday (for PreK and Kindergarten) and Wednesday and Friday for 1st through 5th grades.
 It is attended by all elementary students, pre-kindergarten through fifth grade.
 Parents and guests are always invited.
 Since chapel is viewed as an important time of praise and reflection, we ask that you have your child to school on time so he/she may participate and chapel is not unnecessarily interrupted.